Bibek1604/QR-GENERATOR/README.md

 4. The system will generate a QR code, which will appear on the screen.
 5. Click **Download QR Code** to save the QR code image to your device.

-## Security Considerations

-- The QR code will encode the name and bank account number, which should be shared only with trusted parties.
-- It’s recommended to not share QR codes in public spaces to prevent unauthorized scanning.
-- Ensure that your website uses HTTPS to keep data transmission secure.

-## Technologies Used

-- **Backend**: Django
-- **QR Code Generation**: `qrcode` library
-- **Frontend**: HTML, CSS, JavaScript
-- **Hosting**: Local/Cloud server

 ## Contributing